juanborre/alfred-time-anywhere/README.md

 Run it with `time <your place>`.
 You can change the keyword by opening Alfred and double clicking on the workflow script.

+You can install download the latest version in the [releases](https://github.com/juanborre/alfred-time-anywhere/releases) page.

 ## How it works

 The script uses the Python [Geopy](https://pypi.org/project/geopy/) package in order to find the GPS coordinates of the place you type.